-Continuing our journey eastward, we’ll glide through a beautiful stretch of woods within Sam Houston National Forest.
-We’ll then head through the brushy Big Thicket Preserve, historically a hiding place for outlaws and rogues, and spend a night in Silsbee, nestled in the piney woods of southeast Texas.
-Come morning, we’ll cross into Louisiana and the town of Merryville, which skirts both the state border and the Sabine River.
+Continuing our journey eastward, we’ll glide through a beautiful stretch of woods within Sam Houston National Forest and other piney woods of southeast Texas before crossing the Sabine River to Merryville, Louisiana.
 All of Louisiana lies within the geological province known as the Gulf Coastal Plain.
 We’ll spend the majority of our time here crossing the pine hills and prairies of the Louisiana Uplands.
-As we continue to Oberlin, with luck we might catch the Bundick Lake Cajun Cook-Off.
-Then, on the following day, we’ll pass through Mamou, the Cajun capital of Louisiana (and the world!), where we can treat our ears to authentic zydeco music and our taste buds to catfish and boiled crawfish.
+As we continue to Oberlin, we'll listen for authentic zydeco music and look to treat our taste buds to catfish and boiled crawfish.
 We’ll ride through Simmesport and then finish the week crossing the mighty Mississippi.

 Week 7.
 Jackson to Pensacola, Florida

 As the terrain gradually changes to gently rolling hills, we’ll visit Easleyville and Bogalusa and cross into Mississippi, the land of levees.
 After just a few days in southern Mississippi, we’ll cross into Alabama and head for beautiful Dauphin Island, which has flown French, British, and Spanish flags.
 With a ferry ride back to the mainland, we'll just be beginning our coastal journey.
 We'll enjoy the salty air that comes from the Gulf Shores as we roll on towards Florida.